 In the fourth post from our 7-part series exploring Stage and Gate processes, we examine each of the Gates in the Stage / Gate process.

 The actual process of making decisions at gates is termed a gate review, or a gate meeting.
 Gate meetings are a where you decide whether you should proceed with the project.
 As discussed in the second part of this Blog series exploring Stage / Gate Models, Gate decisions can be any of the following:

 - Go – Proceed to the next stage, with approval to spend or use resources within agreed limits.
 Typically, part of the Go approval involves an agreement on what deliverables must be produced at the following gate.
 It is essentially an agreement on the terms of reference for the next stage of work.

-- Kill – If the project is deemed not to have enough merit, then kill puts an end to it.
-Quite straightforward in principle, though as we shall discuss later in the series – Kill decisions are frequently avoided even when they should be made.
-It’s hard in practice to kill a project – people get upset, object, find alternatives, lobby for support.
+- Kill – If the project doesn’t have enough merit, then kill puts an end to it.
+Although the principle is straightforward, Kill decisions are frequently avoided even when they should be made.
+In reality it’s hard to kill a project – people get upset, object, find alternatives, lobby for support.
 It’s not easy, so we will re-visit this topic in a later post.

 - Hold – This means the project has merit, but for any number of reasons it is not appropriate to continue at this point in time.
 The reasons to hold may be any of the following – not enough resources, not the right timing, the market is not right at this point in time, not currently a good fit, an interdependence on other projects or technologies that are not yet ready.